Megyn Kelly Out At NBC's 'Today' Show, Source Says

 NBC News Chairman Andrew Lack, her strongest advocate within the news division, had hired her away from Fox News in early 2017 amid a ton of fanfare and an annual paycheck in excess of $16 million.
 Lack notably declined to defend her at a meeting this week with staffers.

-On the Today Show, of which her program is a part, two African-American colleagues offered sharp rebukes Wednesday.
+On the Today show, of which her program is a part, two African-American colleagues offered sharp rebukes Wednesday.

 Al Roker said her emailed apology to colleagues was insufficient.
 "She owes a bigger apology to folks of color around the country, because this is a history going back to the 1830s.
 Minstrel shows," Roker said.
 "To demean and denigrate a race wasn't right."